saitamasahil/skyscraper/docs/IMPORT.md

 !!! tip

     As with Skyscraper 3.9.2 onwards you are no longer required to have the same indention or whitespace (hard tabs, spaces) as in the XML-like `definitions.dat`.
 Matching is solely done via XML elements (e.g. `<title>`), which saves you headache in identifiying whitespace mismatch between the XML template and your XML import file.
-If you use a custom XML-like `definitions.dat`: Keep the opening and closing XML element on one line and use one line per `###tag###` as in the example definition shown above.
-This is the default in the provided `definitions.dat`.
-In your import file just assure to use also closing elements (`</title>`) and the same caSiNg in the elements between template and import file, ie. provide a valid XML file.
+Any heading or trailing whitespace of the element value will be chopped off.
+If you use a custom XML-like `definitions.dat`: Use it as in the example definition shown above.
+In your import file assure to use also closing elements (`</title>`) and the same caSiNg in the elements between template and import file, i.e. provide a valid XML file.

 **Example 2**